 Leadership and People Management

-Enables students to identify, understand, develop and articulate their key personal abilities in the context of their future career aspirations.
-Students will be invited to use the concepts of personal and professional competence development and relate it to what they are experiencing outside the classroom in order to be better prepared for their personal and professional life.
+Enables students to identify and develop their key personal abilities in the context of their future career aspirations.
+Students will be given the opportunity to undertake work experience, volunteer, study abroad or take part in desk-based consultancy.
+Students will be invited to apply the concepts of personal and professional development to what they are experiencing outside the classroom in order to be better prepared for their personal and professional life.

 "The highlight of my course was definitely the opportunity to gain work experience in internship in London through the External Engagement activities as part of programme coursework.
 Interning for a company also help me learn how my classroom knowledge applies to real situations and strengthen resumes.
 It gives me a valuable insight into my future career."Amy Zheng,